DaraKolm/DevSchool2023/README.md

 ## Intro

 Hi.
 My name is Dara and this is my GitHub repo for homewokrs done during **DevSchool 2023**.
 This a course organized by my faculty's Student Government where initiative and willing students act as mentors to
-> help their fellow students and teachers gaining a bit more knowledge and practical experience in a new field
+> help their fellow students and teachers gain a bit more knowledge and practical experience in a new field

 Also this is a great oportunity to meet new people, especially for freshman students, but, in a time of online classes, crucial to all of us
 ## How to run a task